junh1024/adt-fork/FAQ.md

 Ambisonic Decoder Toolbox Frequently Asked Questions (and answers!)
 ===================================================================

-**Q) Can I use the ADT to create my own presets for AmbDec / Ambix with Matlab, based on specific azimuth, elevation and distance from the center to each of the speakers in a custom speakers layout?**
+**Q1) Can I use the ADT to create my own presets for AmbDec / Ambix with Matlab, based on specific azimuth, elevation and distance from the center to each of the speakers in a custom speakers layout?**

-A) Yes, that is exactly what it was designed to do.
+A1) Yes, that is exactly what it was designed to do.
 Besides Ambdec and AmbiX presets, it also creates decoders in the Faust DSP language that can be compiled into a number of different plugin formats and OSes.
 But... it can't work miracles -- the speaker layout needs to be